Campaigning to End Misrepresentation

-On June 27, Cephus Williams went shopping for luggage.
+On June 27, Cephas Williams went shopping for luggage.
 He bought some and left the store, but while still at the shopping center in Dartford, England, he was grabbed by security and asked to show proof of purchase.
 Williams told the man who grabbed his arm that he had the receipt but in turn demanded to know why he was being grabbed.
 The interaction was recorded.

 Near the end of the recording someone off screen suggests the entire incident was a mistake.
 But Williams disagrees.
 It’s not a mistake, he says.
 “It’s racism.”